 Also, we have many older women that ask how long they have to keep having mammograms.
 My answer is: as long as you are able to have surgery if a cancer is found, then mammography is the best way to find it.
 Guidelines state you can stop 10 years to end of life but who really knows when that is??

-Women in the United States have a 1 in 8 risk of developing breast cancer during their lifetimes.
+Also, like women across the United States, Tennessee women have a 1 in 8 risk of developing breast cancer during their lifetimes.
 The earlier breast cancer is found, the higher your chances of survival.
-Mammograms are saving lives by finding breast cancer early, in its most treatable stages.
-Less invasive treatments are available if the cancer is detected soon enough.
+Mammograms save lives by finding breast cancer early, in its most treatable stages.

-Premier supports the recommendation of the American College of Radiology, the Society of Breast Imaging and the National Comprehensive Cancer Network that all women receive an annual mammogram beginning at age 40.
 Your doctor may recommend that you begin screening mammograms at a younger age if you are at high risk.
-Screening mammography should be continued throughout a woman’s life for as long as she would still be healthy enough to undergo treatments if cancer were found.
+Screening mammograms should continue as long as one is healthy enough to have cancer treatments if needed.

 What’s important is that you are regular with your screenings.
 We’ve seen many women go years between mammograms without realizing that it had been so long.
 That’s why, if you live near Cookeville, we try to make it as easy as possible for you to keep an annual mammography routine.
 We are located nearby, in Premier Medical Park.

 Women with implants should continue to receive mammograms.
 Premier radiologists have experience in viewing mammogram images with breast implants.
 We will ask if you have implants before your exam so the technologists can plan for optimal visibility of your breast tissue.

-Screening mammograms are recommended when there are no signs or symptoms of breast cancer.
-Diagnostic mammograms are performed to analyze a suspicious area in great detail.
+Screening mammograms are for people who have no signs or symptoms of breast cancer.
+Diagnostic mammograms analyze a suspicious area in detail.
 Diagnostic mammograms may take longer and produce more images than screening mammograms.
-Read more about the difference between screening and diagnostic mammograms on our site.